BioComputingUP/CAFA-evaluator/README.md

 team_4_pred_1.txt   team_4  team4_m1    False
 ```

-### Information accretion file format
+**Information accretion (optional)**

+Tab separated file with header.
+Only the *term* and *ia* columns are used.
+If not provided the corresponding plot files are not generated.

 Information accretion (IA) can be calculated as described in
 [Wyatt and Radivojac, Bioinformatics, 2013](https://pubmed.ncbi.nlm.nih.gov/23813009/).
-It must be a TAB separated file with header.
-Only the *term* and *ia* columns are used.

 ```